 Be nice.
 Or else.

-Frontend Developer Joined over 3 years ago
+Frontend Developer Joined almost 4 years ago

 Developer here.
 Thank you so much for your comment.
 I've pretty much encountered well the problems you listed at some point in my career.
 We usually have to interface with adding legacy systems which have weird constraints like that.
 It's often out of budget to fix those.